-How To Choose Your Perfect Yoga Retreat
+How to Choose Your Perfect Yoga Retreat

 Only by choosing the right retreat will you achieve the relaxation necessary to let go and discover the true depths of your yogic journey.

-Yoga is the art of release.
-It is the study of one’s concentration upon the diverse layers of the body, mind and spirit.
+YOGA IS THE ART of release It is the study of one’s concentration upon the diverse layers of the body, mind and spirit.

 This ancient tradition of breath, movement and meditation, developed within the Hindu culture of the Indian subcontinent, becomes the practitioner’s sacred ritual.